-Who says you need to go abroad for a beautiful city break?
-Whether you’re looking for a romantic getaway, a solo adventure, or a spontaneous weekend away, we’ve picked out the best city breaks the UK has to offer.
-We live in one of the most beautiful and attraction-filled countries in the world, and because it’s so small, we can easily travel around by hopping on a train.
-Looking to go away?
-Discover some of the UK’s best city breaks with CrossCountry.
+Who says every holiday or mini-break needs to take you overseas?
+The UK is a varied nation filled with beautiful, interesting, and dynamic cities to visit without ever having to set foot on a plane.
+Whether you're looking for a romantic getaway, a solo adventure, or a spontaneous weekend away, we've picked out the best city breaks the UK has to offer.
+The UK is full of great attractions and fantastic cities - and the best bit is you can easily travel around by hopping on a train.

 The city of quintessential English charm, Cambridge is a place of history and character.
 It’s one of the oldest universities in the world, whose alumni includes Stephen Hawking, Stephen Fry and David Attenborough.
 The university’s historic architecture is a big draw with many visitors spending time admiring the university and its surroundings.
 The city is also home to many green spaces and parks, as well as museums, art galleries, cafés and bars.